Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Results

 In \cref{tab:bot-types-performance}, we show that these datasets admit accurate yet simple classifiers for detecting a bot type against a sample of human accounts, indicating as in \cref{subsec:individual-benchmarks} that the predictive signal contained in each bot type-human dataset is also simple.
 For each type of bot, we take equal-sized random samples of human accounts and accounts from the bot type and learn a shallow decision tree.
 We report accuracy and F1, along with the depth that achieves the stated test performance for an 80\%-20\% train/test split.
-Since we balance the datasets, accuracy and balanced accuracy are equivalent, so we do not report the latter.
+Since we balance the datasets, accuracy and balanced accuracy are equivalent and we do not report the latter.
 As before, we favor shallower decision trees when performance is comparable across depths.

 Across the bot types, the simple decision rules achieve high accuracy against a baseline of 0.5 (random guessing or a naive classifier) on this task, summarized in \Cref{tab:bot-types-performance}.
 The performance on \data{political\hyp{}bots} is perfect, perhaps as a result of the small size of this bot type in our data.
-We see only modest performance improvements by using a random forest rather than a simple decision rule, though we omit the details of those results here.
+We see only modest performance improvements by using a random forest rather than a simple decision rule and we omit the details of those results here.

-We next explore the hypothesis that datasets of bot types consist of accounts with similar characteristics by trying to learn classifiers that predict which dataset an account comes from within bot types.
+We next learn classifiers that predict which dataset an account comes from within bot types in order to understand whether accounts from different datasets in the same category are substantively similar to one another.